Drive sales on autopilot with ecommerce-focused features

 An IP pool is a collection of IP addresses used by multiple senders to distribute email traffic, ensuring high deliverability and maintaining a strong sender reputation.

-If you send from a reputable ESP, this step may not be applicable for you.
-For example, at Omnisend we already maintain a strong focus on email deliverability, with a dedicated team working to keep our deliverability rate between 98-99%.
+If you send from a reputable ESP, this step may not be applicable to you.
+For example, Omnisend already maintains a strong focus on email deliverability.

 3. Build and segment an email list